Skip to main content

 Domestic Abuse

-Brief resource for those experiencing domestic violence.
+Brief resources for those experiencing domestic violence.

-The Washington County Domestic Violence Crisis number is: 503-469-8620 or toll free 1-800-469-8600
+The Washington County Domestic Violence Crisis number is: 503-469-8620(Link opens phone app) or toll-free800-469-8600(Link opens phone app)

 What is Domestic Abuse?

-Domestic abuse is the willful intimidation, assault or other abusive behavior that is part of the pattern of power and control perpetrated by one intimate partner against another.
+Domestic abuse is the willful intimidation, assault or other abusive behavior(Link is external) that is part of the pattern of power and control perpetrated by one intimate partner against another.
 It can include physical violence, sexual violence, financial control and psychological or verbal abuse.
 Domestic violence is an epidemic affecting individuals in every community, regardless of age, economic status, sexual orientation, gender, race, or religion.

 Physical abuse is one of the most easily identified types of abuse.
 It involves the use of physical violence, or threats of violence, to maintain power and control over an individual.
 Physical abuse may include hitting, kicking, biting, scratching, pushing, pulling hair, punching or choking an individual.
 To maintain consistent power and control, physical abuse is often accompanied by more subtle types of abuse, such as emotional and verbal abuse.

 Emotional and verbal abuse is reported in almost every case of domestic abuse where physical abuse is present.
-Emotional/verbal abuse includes name calling, blaming, putting someone down, gaslighting, making someone a servant and setting consistent, unrealistic expectations that are impossible to meet.
+Emotional/verbal abuse includes name-calling, blaming, putting someone down, gaslighting, making someone a servant, and setting consistent, unrealistic expectations that are impossible to meet.

 Sexual abuse can also be a part of an abusive relationship.
 Examples of sexual abuse include forcing a partner to perform sexual acts that they do not consent to, filming a partner during intimacy without their knowledge and permission, or threatening a partner who will not consent to perform sexual acts.